 Selecting a TOW code

 TOW code 12 is for residents and fellows who do not moonlight.
 Extra resident shifts are not considered moonlighting and are included under this code.

-TOW code 14 is for residents who do occasional moonlighting (i.e., for two consecutive weeks or less).
+TOW code 14 is for residents or clinical fellows who do occasional moonlighting (i.e., for two consecutive weeks or less).
 Those in TOW code 14 who limit their clinical activities to only moonlighting work (locum) for more than two consecutive weeks, must change to a practising physician TOW code and hold a licence/registration acceptable to the regulatory authority (College) in the jurisdiction in which the moonlighting will occur.

 See the Fee Schedule [PDF] for full details on each TOW code.

 Selecting a fee region

 Residents and clinical fellows (TOW code 12) must select the fee region where they are registered in a training program.

-Residents in TOW code 14 must select the fee region where they moonlight or where their training program is registered, whichever one has the higher fee.
+Residents and clinical fellows in TOW code 14 must select the fee region where they moonlight or where their training program is registered, whichever one has the higher fee.

 Note: Existing members in code 12 or 14 doing an elective in a province other than their province of training continue to select the fee region where they are registered in a training program.
-They must hold licence/registration in the province of the elective and are required to notify the CMPA in advance of the elective.
+They must hold licence/registration in the province of the elective and are no longer required to notify the CMPA in advance of the elective.
 There is an exception for new members requesting short-term membership in TOW code 12 (to do an elective).
 These new members must select the fee region where they are doing the elective (not the region where they are registered in a training program, although it can be the same).